 The history of General Motors stretches back more than 100 years.
 In 1908, William C. Durant, the owner of the Buick brand, formed General Motors Corporation in Flint, Michigan.
 Durant originally manufactured horse-drawn carriages.

-General Motors acquired many automotive companies through the years, including Oldsmobile and the Reliance Motor Truck Company.
+- General Motors acquired many automotive companies through the years, including Oldsmobile and the Reliance Motor Truck Company.
 Reliance would become the GMC brand of well-known trucks.

-In 1910, Durant lost control of GM, going on to found Chevrolet.
+- In 1910, Durant lost control of GM, going on to found Chevrolet.
 Durant used his new company to buy a stake in GM.
 In 1918, he was able to take back control of GM, adding the long-lasting Chevrolet brand to the company’s line-up.

 - During World War II, GM used its assembly lines to make tanks, weapons, airplanes, and even ships and ship components.
 GM thrived in the post-war economy and was profitable for decades, becoming the world’s largest carmaker.

 - By the 1970s and 1980s, competition from Japanese carmakers hurt GM and other U.S. car companies.
 While sales declined, rising pension and healthcare costs further hurt the company’s bottom line.

-- In June 2009, GM finally filed for bankruptcy.
-After a quick reorganization and a controversial federal bailout, GM was back just a month later; however, the company was forced to give up several of its brands.
-As part of GM’s reorganization, they were also required to establish an asbestos trust fund.
+- In June 2009, GM filed for bankruptcy.
+After a quick reorganization and a controversial federal bailout, GM was back just a month later.
+However, the company was forced to give up several of its brands.
+As part of GM’s reorganization, it was also required to establish an asbestos trust fund.